tinymce/tinymce-docs/_includes/configuration/style-formats.md

 **Type:** `Array`
 **Default:**

-The following is the default value for `style_formats`:
+The following is the default value for `style_formats` where it is using references to existing formats:

 ```js
 style_formats: [